qarmin/Rusty-Linux/README.md

 - Czkawka - FSlint

 ## Contribute
-If you know about some good Rust appliaction for Linux, which is alternative to existing one, please create pull-request or new issue about it.
+If you know about some good Rust application for Linux, which is alternative to existing one, please create pull-request or new issue about it.

 This applications should be active and newest commit should be younger than 1 year.